-(ii) any changes to the previously declared values of the Interface Point Target Voltage/Power Factor.
+any changes to the previously declared values of the Interface Point Target Voltage/Power Factor;

-(c) By 1600 hours each Friday
+By 1600 hours each Friday

-(i) The Company shall finalise the preliminary National Electricity Transmission System outage programme up to the seventh week ahead.
-The Company will endeavour to give as much notice as possible to a Generator with nuclear Large Power Stations which may be operationally affected by an outage which is to be included in such programme.
+The Company shall finalise the preliminary NETS outage programme up to the seventh week ahead.
+The Company shall give as much notice as possible to a Generator with nuclear Large Power Stations which may be operationally affected by an outage which is to be included in such programme;

-(ii) The Company shall finalise the provisional National Electricity Transmission System outage programme for the next week ahead.
+The Company shall finalise the provisional NETS outage programme for the next week ahead;

-(iii) The Company shall finalise the National Electricity Transmission System outage programme for the weekend through to the next normal working day.
+The Company shall finalise the NETS outage programme for the weekend through to the next normal working day;

-(iv) In each case, The Company will indicate the factors set out in (a)(ii) above (other than those aspects which may operationally affect Embedded Small Power Stations or Embedded Medium Power Stations unless they are owned and/or operated by a Restoration Contractor (as provided for in OC2.3.1(f)) to the relevant Generators and Network Operators and Non-Embedded Customers.
+In each case, The Company shall indicate the factors set out in (b) ii. above to the relevant Users;

-(v) Where a Generator with nuclear Large Power Stations which may be operationally affected by the preliminary National Electricity Transmission System outage programme referred to in (i) above (acting as a reasonable operator) is concerned on grounds relating to safety about the effect which an outage within such outage programme might have on one or more of its nuclear Large Power Stations, it may contact The Company to explain its concerns and discuss whether there is an alternative way of taking that outage (having regard to technical feasibility).
+Where a Generator with nuclear Large Power Stations which may be operationally affected by the preliminary NETS outage programme referred to in i. above is concerned on safety grounds about the effect which an outage within such outage programme might have on one or more of its nuclear Large Power Stations, it may contact The Company to explain its concerns and discuss whether there is an alternative way of taking that outage.
 If there is such an alternative way, but The Company refuses to adopt that alternative way in taking that outage, that Generator may involve the Disputes Resolution Procedure to decide on the way the outage should be taken.
 If there is no such alternative way, then The Company may take the outage despite that Generator's concerns.

-(d) By 1600 hours each Monday, Tuesday, Wednesday and Thursday

-(i) The Company shall prepare a final National Electricity Transmission System outage programme for the following day.

-(ii) The Company shall notify each Generator and each Restoration Contractor (as provided for in OC2.3.1(f)) and Network Operator and Non-Embedded Customer in writing of the factors set out in (a)(ii) above (other than those aspects which may operationally affect Embedded Small Power Stations or Embedded Medium Power Stations unless they are owned and/or operated by a Restoration Contractor (as provided for in OC2.3.1(f)).

-OC2.4.2 DATA REQUIREMENTS
+OC2.3.2 Data Requirements

-OC2.4.2.1 When a Statement of Readiness under the Bilateral Agreement and/or Construction Agreement is submitted, and thereafter in calendar week 24 in each calendar year,
+OC2.3.2.1 When a Statement of Readiness under the Bilateral Agreement and/or Construction Agreement is submitted, and thereafter in calendar week 24 in each calendar year:

-(a) each Generator shall (subject to OC2.4.2.1(k)) in respect of each of its:-

-(i) Gensets (in the case of the Generation Planning Parameters); and

-(ii) CCGT Units within each of its CCGT Modules at a Large Power Station (in the case of the Generator Performance Chart)

-(iii) Generating Units within each of its Synchronous Power Generating Modules at a Large Power Station (in the case of the Power-Generating Module Performance Chart and Synchronous Generating Unit Performance Chart)

-submit to The Company in writing the Generation Planning Parameters and the Generator Performance Charts as required.
+each Generator shall (subject to OC2.3.2.1 (j)) in respect of each of its Gensets submit to The Company in writing the Generation Planning Parameters and the Generator Performance Charts as required;

-(b) Each shall meet the requirements of CC.6.3.2 or ECC.6.3.2 (as applicable) and shall reasonably reflect the true operating characteristics of the Genset.
+the Generation Planning Parameters and the Generator Performance Chart(s) shall reasonably reflect the true operating characteristics of the Genset and shall demonstrate that the Generating Unit meets the Reactive Power Plant performance requirements of CC.6.3.2 or ECC.6.3.2 (as applicable);